Exclusive Economic Zone [EEZ]

 All states, including the US and China must defend their state interests as they see them.
 The US is a maritime power, and freedom of navigation is fundamental to US global policy.
 Possibly China does not have such a maritime tradition, and does not care about freedom of navigation.
 Acceptance of China's claim that military forces are categorically excluded from EEZ transit, would render the PLAN a coastal defense force that could never leave Chinese home waters.
 The PLA Navy is trapped by the EEZ of Japan and the Phillipines.
 Leaving aside South China Sea claims, to the south it is trapped by the South China Sea littoral states.
 This would certainly be consistent with Chinese traditions.
 Possibly this would be a good thing.
 Possibly the world would be a better place without power projection High Seas Fleets, with naval forces that were merely Coast Guards.
 But this is not the world of today, and has not been the real world for the past half millennium.

 China opposes any military acts in its exclusive economic zone [EEZ] without permission.
 "We hold a consistent and clear-cut stance on the issue.
 We oppose any party to take any military acts in our exclusive economic zone without permission," Foreign Ministry spokesman Hong Lei said in a statement.
+According to the US Navy, only 27 countries share this view, including China, Bangladesh, Burma, Cambodia, India, Malaysia, Maldives, North Korea, Pakistan, Sri Lanka, Thailand, and Vietnam.
+About 40 other countries are landlocked [45 if the Caspian and Aral Seas are included], leaving about 130 other countries in the dissenting majority.
 China recognizes 12-nautical-mile-wide territorial waters and regards the 200-nautical-mile-wide EEZ under its jurisdiction in line with the UN Convention on the Law of the Sea.

 China said 06 May 2009 that a US Navy surveillance ship, which conducted activity in China's exclusive economic zone in the Yellow Sea, violated international and Chinese laws.
 "The fact is that the USNS Victorious conducted activities in China's exclusive economic zone in the Yellow Sea without China's permission.
 China has expressed concern over this issue," Foreign Ministry spokesman Ma Zhaoxu said in a statement.
 "We demand that the United States take effective measures to prevent similar acts from happening," Ma said.